Houdini 19.5 Geometry

 Multiple inputs

 A loop can have more than one Block Begin SOP node.
-For example, one branch of a network could get its input piecewise and another branch could be simple repetition accumulating the result of using the pieces.
+For example, one branch of a network could get its input piecewise and another branch could be simple repetition that accumulates the result of using the pieces.

 The classic example of this type of loop is making swiss cheese, where simple repetition is used to accumulate the results of processing one input geometry (the cheese block) by looping over pieces from a second input geometry (the air bubbles).

-1. In the Network Editor, press ⇥ Tab to open the Tab menu, select For-Loop with Feedback from the menu, and then click in the Network Editor to place the new nodes.
+1. In the network editor, press ⇥ Tab to open the Tab menu, select For-Loop with Feedback from the menu, and click in the network editor to place the new nodes.

-This loop branch will do the work of accumulating the changes to the cheese block.
+This loop branch will do the work of accumulating the changes for the cheese block.

 2. Create another Block Begin SOP node.

-• Set its Method parameter to Extract Piece or Primitive.
+• Set its Method parameter to Extract Piece or Point.

 • Set its Block Path parameter to the Block End of the existing loop.